valkey-io/valkey-rfc/Triggers.md

    So in order to use them the user can simply register operations to be triggered:

    ```
-   fcall schedule 0 'redis.call("PUBLISH", "scheduled", "this is a msg from the past")' "3"
+   fcall schedule 0 'server.call("PUBLISH", "scheduled", "this is a msg from the past")' "3"
    ```
    Will cause publish of a msg after 3 seconds from the time the fcall was processed.